mulderp/mulderp.github.com/_posts/2015-11-27-espruino-javascript-on-bare-metal.md

 When you then connect to the board with an FTDI-to-USB cable, you'll see that the script is executed:

 <img src="/static/images/esp_boot.png" />

+(Note: if you are new to electronics: Breadboards and components will be discussed in my new book [Node.js for embedded systems](http://embeddednodejs.com)).